Welcome to the Year Six Page!

 Usernames and passwords can be found in the back of your child's planner.

 Children in Year 6 are expected to spend 1 hour on their homework each week.
-This will consist of spelling practise and a Maths homework, relating to the work covered in class that week.
+This will consist of spelling practise and a Maths and English homework, relating to the work covered in class that week.
 It is expected that your child reads for at least 10 minutes each night as part of their homework from school.
 It would be really beneficial if you could encourage your child to do this.
 Please evidence this in your child's reading record in their planner.
 They can earn teampoints for their teams if their home reading is recorded.

 Bug Club is up and running and login details can be found in children's planners.
 We sometimes use Bug Club in reading sessions.